National Assembly · Afternoon Sitting

 That will be replied to before the Departmental Committee on Education.
 Next Question is by Hon.
 Beatrice Adagala, I understand that she has delegated Hon.
 Joshua Mwalyo the Member for Masinga to ask the Question her behalf.
 Question No.038/2022

-Hon.
-Joshua Mwalyo (Masinga, Independent)
+Joshua Mbithi Mwalyo

 Hon.
 Temporary Speaker, I stand on behalf of the Member for Vihiga County, Hon.
 Beatrice Adagala to ask the Cabinet Secretary for Interior and National Administration the following Question: